-EC § 60640 - California Assessment of Student Performance and Progress: The California Assessment of Student Performance and Progress ("CAASPP") System was established on June 1, 2014.
-Commencing with the 2014-2015 school year, the CAASPP System includes Smarter Balanced Summative assessments in English Language, Arts, and Math, in grades three through eight and eleven, and alternate assessments in English, Language Arts, and Math, in grades three through eight and eleven for students with significant cognitive disabilities.
-The CST for science is required for all students in grades five, eight, and ten, unless the student's IEP indicates administration of the CMA or CAPA.
+EC § 52052, 60640 - California Assessment of Student Performance and Progress: The California Assessment of Student Performance and Progress ("CAASPP") System was established on June 1, 2014.
+The CAASPP System includes Smarter Balanced Summative assessments in English Language, Arts, and Math, in grades three through eight and eleven, and alternate assessments in English, Language Arts, and Math, in grades three through eight and eleven for students with significant cognitive disabilities.
+The CST for science is required for all students in grades five, eight, and once in high school, unless the student's IEP indicates administration of the CMA or CAPA.
 An optional standards-based test in Spanish for reading/language arts in grades two through eleven, for Spanish-speaking English learners who either receive instruction in their primary language or have been enrolled in a school in the United States for less than twelve months, may be administered at District discretion.